Upcoming SFRN Sessions:

 Postdoctoral Fellowship Opportunities

 Postdoctoral graduates interested in a fellowship opportunity with one of AHA’s Strategically Focused Research Networks should submit an application to the center(s) of interest.
-If you are also interested in future SFRN postdoctoral fellowships with the Obesity and Children’s Network, please submit a most recent CV to SFRN@heart.org and it will be shared with the future Training Directors once the Centers for these newest Networks are awarded.
+If you are interested in future SFRN postdoctoral fellowships with a Network, please submit a CV to SFRN@heart.org and it will be shared with the Training Directors once these Networks are awarded.

 The AHA is currently funding six research Networks - ASA/AHA/Bugher Centers for Excellence in Stroke Research and then five Strategically Focused Research Networks with focuses on Prevention, Hypertension, Disparities, Go Red For Women and Heart Failure.